 Image by Edgar Thurston via Wikimedia

-Kurumba tribes occupy the Nilgiris plateau and have been living there for centuries as they are believed to be descendants of the Pallava dynasty.
-Traditionally, they subsisted as gatherers and hunters, and since their home is along the steep edges of the plateau, they forage, practice shifting cultivation and trap small animals and birds.
+Kurumba tribes occupied the Nilgiris plateau.
+Believed to be descendants of the Pallava dynasty, they have been living there for centuries.
+Traditionally, they existed as gatherers and hunters.
+Since their home is along the steep edges of the plateau, they forage, practice shifting cultivation and trap small animals and birds.

-The earliest settlements of the Kurumbas were isolated people and lived in dwellings in forest clearings and rock caves.
-But now, the population of the Kurumbas has increased and they have come down from the plateaus and work on tea and coffee plantations as well.
+When we talk about the Tribal Side of South India, the earliest settlements of the Kurumbas were isolated people.
+They lived in dwellings in forest clearings and rock caves.
+But now, the population of the Kurumbas has increased.
+They have come down from the plateaus and work on tea and coffee plantations as well.
 Kurumbas are known for their unique tribal art form, Kurumba art.

 Koya Tribe, Andhra Pradesh